 - 1 pound large tubular pasta such as rigatoni or paccheri

-- 1/2 cup extra-virgin olive oil (more or less to taste)
+- 1/4 cup extra-virgin olive oil (more or less to taste)

-- Salt and freshly ground black pepper to taste
+- Freshly ground black pepper to taste

+Taste and add more salt if needed.
 Serve immediately with more cheese on the side, and freshly cracked black pepper if desired.